Quiet. Too quiet.

 She glanced around.
 The way along the fort walls...
 Was impassable: to narrow!
 Even if she dodges these missiles, the resulting blasts as they hit the wall would splatter her across the moat.

 The only way now...
-She dodged three more shots... was back into the yard.
+She dodged four more shots... was back into the yard.
 Which looked so small now, so cramped, with so many obstacles for the missiles to explode against.
 Trees, the central fountain.
 Upraised rectangles of garden beds surrounded by stone walls...
 Jump down into the moat?
 The same problem as with fleeing sideways.
 She'd be trapped under the bridge and who knows if The Boss could simply bring it down on her head?
 Or just lean over the railing and shoot down, blasting her like a fish in a barrel?

-It was utterly predictable, so far, always shooting straight at her in series of three.
+It was utterly predictable, so far, always shooting straight at her in series of four.
 And it was slowly crossing the bridge, pausing to shoot.
 Driven by terror, she did the rational thing closing the distance.
 Maybe it would stop advancing if she was close enough?

 The thought of dying horrible, fiery death if this one could breathe fire... just wouldn't leave.